Palashvijay4O/Demo/README.md

 # Demo
-Drupal Module implementing drupal 8 API's , a very good think to begin with .
+Drupal Module implementing drupal 8 API's , a very good thing to begin with .